The White Lotus season 3

 The third season of The White Lotus, an American satirical comedy drama anthology television series, premiered on HBO on February 16, 2025.
 The season was greenlit in November 2022, and filmed in Bangkok, Phuket, and Ko Samui from February to August 2024.
 Series creator Mike White wrote and directed all eight episodes.

 The season features an ensemble cast of Leslie Bibb, Carrie Coon, Scott Glenn, Walton Goggins, Sarah Catherine Hook, Jason Isaacs, Lalisa Manobal, Michelle Monaghan, Sam Nivola, Lek Patravadi, Parker Posey, Sam Rockwell, Patrick Schwarzenegger, Tayme Thapthimthong, and Aimee Lou Wood, with Natasha Rothwell and Jon Gries reprising their roles from seasons 1 and 2.
 The series follows the lives of the staff and wealthy guests at a wellness resort in Thailand.

-The season received mostly positive reviews from critics, but many criticized the slow pacing and found the final episode disappointing.
+The season received mostly positive reviews from critics, but some criticized the slow pacing and found the final episode disappointing.
+The season won one Primetime Emmy Award (for Outstanding Original Main Title Theme Music) out of ten nominations, and was nominated for six Golden Globe Awards, failing to win any.